Exscientia/molflux/docs/source/pages/modelzoo/how_to_add_models.md

 print(model)
 ```

-This step is very useful once you have tested the low-level behaviour of your model, and you would like to test the
+This step is useful once you have tested the low-level behaviour of your model, and you would like to test the
 higher level config-driven integration with the rest of the ``molflux`` ecosystem.

 ## Sharing your model